Renal Artery Stenosis

 History and Physical

-Patients with ischemic renal vascular disease (RVD) present with one or more of the following clinical, historical, or diagnostic scenarios:
+Patients with ischemic renal vascular disease (RVD) present with one or more of the following clinical, historical, or diagnostic scenarios.

 Laboratory Studies

-Perform a 24-hour urine collection, or obtain a protein-creatinine ratio on a random void urine specimen, to more accurately assess the level of renal dysfunction and to measure the degree of proteinuria.
+Perform a 24-hour urine collection, or obtain a protein-creatinine ratio on a random void urine specimen, to more accurately assess the level of kidney dysfunction and to measure the degree of proteinuria.
 Vascular renal disease is more often associated with minimal-to-moderate degrees of proteinuria; levels rarely reach the nephrotic range.

 Perform serologic tests for systemic lupus erythematosus or vasculitis if these conditions are suggested (eg, antinuclear antibodies, C3, C4, antinuclear cytoplasmic antibodies).